【 CONTENTS 】

-We often see foreigners who come to Japan doing the palms-together, hands-in-front-of-chest bow to Japanese people, like in scenes of movies and TV.
+We often see foreign visitors to Japan doing the palms-together, hands-in-front-of-chest bow to Japanese people, like in scenes of movies and TV.

-This bow may come from the awareness that Japan is a Buddhist country, and this is not standard in Japan.
-It won’t be seen when we worship at shrines or temples.
+This bow may come from the awareness that Japan is a Buddhist country, but this is not standard in Japan.
+It won’t be seen except when we worship at shrines or temples.